 # RESEND_ALLOWED_TO="you@example.com" node scripts/send.mjs --send --to "you@example.com" --subject "Hello" --body "Hi there"

 error: RESEND_API_KEY not set in process environment.
-Get one free at https://resend.com and export RESEND_API_KEY.
+Create one at https://resend.com, check current pricing/limits, and export RESEND_API_KEY.

 ```